kortschak/go-spew/README.md

 	slice and array dumps.

 * CommentPointers
-	CommentPointer specifies whether pointer information will be added as comments.
+	CommentPointers specifies whether pointer information will be added as comments.

 * IgnoreUnexported